Published on

 Once you create a rational catalog, you want to maintain it.
 The key is using the taxonomy used to rationalize the catalog for every future input.

 This applies to company acquisitions, mergers, and scenarios where you're adding 50,000 new items.
-You must classify these items to the taxonomy, rationalize them, and integrate them into new capital projects.
+You must classify these items to the taxonomy, rationalize them, and integrate them.
+The same is true for new capital projects.

 The goal is to include operations throughout the duration of capital projects.
 When introducing new items, potentially with new technology, they must go through the taxonomy.
 There might be synergies to explore.